-During the last six years the National Research Network - The Cultural History of the Western Himalaya (CHWH) as well as the Research Platform - Center for Interdisciplinary Research and Documentation of Inner and South Asian Cultural History (CIRDIS), both directed by Univ.-Prof. Dr. Deborah Klimburg-Salter at the University of Vienna, have established a close cooperation with the National Museum of Afghanistan, Kabul.
-The financial support of the Gerda Henkel Stiftung (GHS) and The Barakat Trust (TBT) Oxford has enabled us to implement the different programs.
+The interdisciplinary Kabul Museum Project is an initiative resulting from the close cooperation between the National Museum of Afghanistan, Kabul, the former National Research Network - The Cultural History of the Western Himalaya (CHWH) as well as the Research Platform - Center for Interdisciplinary Research and Documentation of Inner and South Asian Cultural History (CIRDIS), both at the time directed by Univ.-Prof. Dr. Deborah Klimburg-Salter.
+The financial support of the Gerda Henkel Stiftung (GHS), The Barakat Trust (TBT) Oxford and the UNESCO has enabled us to implement a series of different programs.

 The Barakat Trust program is a capacity building program which provides financial support for intensive English language and computer science courses held in the Kabul Museum for the Museum staff, as well as bilingual secretarial support and English language training for Director Omara Khan Masoudi.
 The program was formed in 2007, and the first lectures began in February 2008.
 So far, The Barakat Trust Kabul Museum program has been an enormous success and enables the staff for the first time to gain the skills necessary to participate in international cooperations.